-This Article Features the Top 30 Schools With Online CRNA Programs
+This article features the Top 15 Schools With Online CRNA Programs

 Certified Registered Nurse Anesthetists (CRNAs) are vital to the healthcare world.
 These professionals are trained to deliver anesthesia to patients during medical procedures and surgery.
 From routine procedures to life-threatening situations, CRNAs are crucial.
 Each year, they successfully give roughly 43 million anesthetics to patients in hospitals, physicians’ offices, and other healthcare settings in the United States.

 A Certified Registered Nurse Anesthetist practices with a considerable degree of autonomy and responsibility.
 This is reflected in their pay scale.
-According to the U.S. Bureau of Labor Statistics, the mean annual wage for a Certified Registered Nurse Anesthetist is $202,470.
-The Bureau of Labor Statistics also projects job growth in this field through 2031 to be 40%.
+According to the U.S. Bureau of Labor Statistics, the mean annual wage for a Certified Registered Nurse Anesthetist ranges from $143,870 to $227,160.
+The Bureau of Labor Statistics also projects job growth in this field through 2032 to be 38%.
 This is much higher than the national average.
-And it represents over 30,000 new openings for nursing and health professions each year for the next decade.
+It represents over 30,000 new openings for nursing and health professions each year for the next decade.

 Methodology for the Top Online CRNA Programs